 Through the framework of the nursing process, nursing skills are developed to provide client care.
 Adaptive care is provided for culturally sensitive issues, age variation, and gender concerns.
 Forty-five (45) didactic course hours and ninety (90) practice hours.
 Spring.
-Prerequisite: NU 210 and NU 211.
+Prerequisite: NU 210 and NU 211, or consent of instructor.